Treaty of Amiens: Breakdown

-When France moved to occupy Switzerland, the British had issued orders for their military not to return Cape Colony to the Dutch, as stipulated in the Treaty of Amiens, only to countermand them when the Swiss failed to resist.
-In March 1803, the British ministry received notice that Cape Colony had been reoccupied by the military, and it promptly ordered military preparations to guard against possible French retaliation for the breach of the treaty.
-They falsely claimed that hostile French preparations had forced them into that action and that they were engaged in serious negotiations.
-To cover up their deception, the ministry issued a sudden ultimatum to France, demanding an evacuation of Holland and Switzerland and British control of Malta for ten years.
+When France moved to occupy Switzerland, the British had issued orders to not return Cape Colony to the Batavian Republic as stipulated in the Treaty of Amiens, only to countermand them when the Swiss failed to resist.
+In March 1803, the Addington ministry received notice that Cape Colony had been reoccupied by the military, and it promptly ordered military preparations to guard against possible French retaliation for the breach of the treaty.
+They claimed that hostile French preparations had forced them into that action and that they were engaged in serious negotiations.
+The ministry then issued a sudden ultimatum to France, demanding an evacuation of Holland and Switzerland and British control of Malta for ten years.
 The exchange prompted an exodus of foreigners from France, and Bonaparte quickly sold Louisiana to the United States to prevent its capture by Britain.
 Bonaparte made "every concession that could be considered as demanded or even imposed by the British government" by offering to guarantee the integrity of the Ottoman Empire, place Malta in the hands of a neutral third party and form a convention to satisfy Britain on other issues.
 His rejection of a British offer involving a ten-year lease of Malta prompted the reactivation of the British blockade of the French coast.
-Bonaparte, who was not fully prepared to resume the war, made moves designed to show renewed preparations for an invasion of Britain.
+Bonaparte, who was not fully prepared to resume the war, made moves designed to show renewed preparations for a French invasion of Britain.
 Matters reached a diplomatic crisis point when the British rejected the idea of mediation by Tsar Alexander and, on 10 May, ordered Whitworth to withdraw from Paris if the French did not accede to their demands in 36 hours.
 Last-minute attempts at negotiation by Talleyrand failed, and Whitworth left France on 13 May.
 Britain declared war on France on 18 May, thus starting the Napoleonic Wars, which would rage in Europe for the following 12 years.

 Britain gave its official reasons for resuming hostilities as France's imperialist policies in the West Indies, Italy and Switzerland.